Dwyriel/Backup-Utility/README.md

 ## How to Use

 1 - Select a backup Folder.
-It's going to be used for all backups while keeping things organized inside.
+It's going to be used for all backups while keeping things organized inside.<br />
 2 - Create a preset.
-Presets will help you organized what files you want to backup when you click 'Backup!'.
+Presets will help you organized what files you want to backup when you click 'Backup!'.<br />
-3 - Select the files and folder you want to backup for the selected preset.
+3 - Select the files and folder you want to backup for the selected preset.<br />
-4 - Click Backup!
+4 - Click Backup!<br />
-5 - Posterior usages are as simples as opening the program and clicking Backup!
+5 - Posterior usages are as simples as opening the program and clicking Backup!<br />

 Backup Folder will look something like this: